hellafeds/hellafeds/README.md

-- yo, im poppin
+- poppin.py/json
 - be coding shi sometimes
 - ego out of this world
 - cocky as hell
 - used to ruin skids/larps/extorters (return?)
-- antiextortion :p
+- antiextortion
-- you could be next 👀
+- fear only god